TRC has made the shortlist for the Rising Star Diversity Awards at this year's Glasgow awards!

 rad : TV Researcher Training

-rad is a 10month training course where you will be paid to work full time with a Scottish TV production company and will be supported to learn the skills needed to help you become a professional television researcher.
+rad is a 10-month training course where candidates will be paid to work full time with a Scottish TV production company and supported to learn the skills needed to help them become a professional television researcher.

 About the contract

-There are 7 positions available, each based in a TV production company in Scotland.
+There are 8 positions available, each based in a TV production company in Scotland.
 The contract will last for 10 months, beginning on January/February 2019.
-The salary will be the Scottish Living Wage, £9.00/hour.
+The salary will be the Scottish Living Wage, £8.75/hour.